- Division Offices

 - 300 word statement by the graduate student highlighting his/her contributions to genetics research and how the award will support the research (double spaced, 1 in. margins, 12 pt. font);

 - 100 word genetics research impact statement written for the public;

 - most recent OSU transcript (unofficial transcript is acceptable);

-- endorsement, via signature only, by the department/unit head or graduate program director (this can be included on the cover page); and
+- endorsement, via signature only, by the department/unit head or graduate program director (this can be included on the cover page).

 - Previous Cox Fellowship Awardees are ineligible.

-- It is anticipated that there will be funding available for several Fellowships, but awards will be determined by merit.
+- It is anticipated that there will be funding available for multiple fellowships, but awards will be determined by merit.

-- Awards will be processed for fall semester.
+- Awards will be processed for the fall 2019 semester.

-- Fellowships are expected to be announced in April.
+- Fellowships are expected to be announced in summer 2019.